pkepley/pkepley.github.io/_posts/2021-02-08-WineImagesIntoSound.md

 Back in 2017, I was looking for a bottle of wine at my local Jewel-Osco when I ran across one called "Urlo (Scream)."
-I hadn't heard of this wine before, but its label stuck out to me because it seemed to show a graphical representation of somebody's scream:
+I hadn't heard of this wine before, but its label stuck out to me because it seemed to show a graphical representation of a scream:

 <img src="{{img_path}}/urlo-scream.jpg" height=500/>